Anderson localisation in spatially structured random graphs: Introduction

 This naturally raises the question of the fate of Anderson localisation on high-dimensional graphs endowed with spatial structure through long-ranged but distance-dependent hopping amplitudes.
 In this work, we address this question by introducing and studying a class of models that fill the gap between the extensively studied short-range Anderson model on a random regular graph (RRG) and fully connected models with statistically uniform hopping.
 Our construction may be viewed as a power-law generalisation of the Anderson model on an RRG: we embed an instance of an RRG into a complete graph, thereby endowing the graph with a natural notion of distance, and allow the hopping amplitude between any two sites to decay exponentially with their separation, characterised by a length scale~$\xi$ (see Fig.~\ref{fig:exprrg-illustration}).
 This framework provides a controlled setting in which the range of hopping can be tuned continuously, while retaining the underlying graph connectivity, and thereby enables a systematic exploration of how spatially decaying long-range hopping modifies localisation, ergodicity, and multifractality in high-dimensional graphs.
 We consider both deterministic hoppings, for which the amplitude depends only on the inter-site distance, and random hoppings, where the amplitudes are random but drawn from a distribution whose envelope decays with distance.

 We find a nontrivial interplay between the length scale~$\xi$ and the onsite disorder strength (measured relative to the typical hopping amplitude), resulting in a rich localisation phase diagram for this family of models.
 Specifically, the critical disorder strength for the localisation transition increases with increasing~$\xi$.
 Remarkably, beyond a critical value of~$\xi$, the localised phase ceases to exist altogether, even at arbitrarily strong disorder.
 Our results further indicate that the transition between delocalised and localised phases is a direct Anderson transition, with no evidence for an intervening multifractal phase.
-This observation is particularly notable for the random-hopping model: while randomly weighted Erd\H{o}s-R\`enyi graphs are known to host robust multifractality due to the presence of weak links~\cite{CugliandoloPRB2024}, the fixed underlying topology in the models studied here suppresses the formation of such weak links, leading instead to a sharp transition between delocalised and localised phases controlled by the disorder strength and~$\xi$.
-We establish the phase diagram using a combination of numerical exact diagonalisation and analytical renormalised perturbation theory.
-In the numerical analysis, we compute diagnostics including level-spacing ratios, inverse participation ratios (IPRs) of eigenstates, and single-particle correlation functions and associated correlation lengths.
-Complementarily, within the analytical approach we compute, in a self-consistent manner, the imaginary part of the local self-energy using a renormalised perturbative expansion based on the locator expansion~\cite{Economoubook}.
-We find reasonably good agreement between the critical lines obtained from these two approaches (see, e.g., Fig.~\ref{fig:pd-exprrg}).